10-OASIS-01/10-OASIS-01.github.io/_pages/about.md

   - /about.html
 ---

-This is Yibin Liu's personal homepage.
+This is Yibin (Léon) Liu's personal homepage.

 ## 📖 Introduction

 I was a third-year undergraduate student majoring in Artificial Intelligence at Northeastern University.

 My research interests lie at finding a harmonious balance between **language data**, **interaction**, and **society**, leveraging **AI technology** as the primary implementation tool.
-By applying **NLP** and **DL** to this interdisciplinary area, my goal is to develop technology solutions that are not only intelligent and human-centered but also socially responsible.
+By applying **NLP** and **DL** to this interdisciplinary area, my goal is to develop Autonomous Systems that are intelligent, human-centered, and socially responsible.
 This research not only contributes to social welfare but also explores how language models can better understand human society and culture, collaborating with humans in decision-making to promote sustainable societal progress.

 ### Core Concept: